sircharlo/meeting-media-manager/docs/index.md

 - hide media that for one reason or another is not relevant for a given meeting (for example, when a part has been replaced by another one by the local branch)
 - make recurring media available, to be shared at every meeting (such as a yeartext video, or an announcement slide)

-Usage of these congregation-level media syncing features is, of course, entirely optional.
+> **Note:** Usage of the congregation-level media syncing features is, of course, entirely optional.
 No data is shared or uploaded to me or to any external parties in the process.
 The underlying congregation-level syncing mechanism uses WebDAV, and therefore simply requires the VO (or someone under his supervision) to maintain a secured WebDAV server.
 All users from a congregation that wish to be synchronized together should connect to the VO's WebDAV server using the connection information that he provides them.
 To do so, go to Settings, then click on the **☁️** button.

 ## Does this app depend on external sites, sources or curators to download publications and meeting media?